Early Career Scientific Development Grant

 The applications will be scored based on the following criteria:

 - Potential for publication and further research

 - Timing and feasibility

 Each application will be peer-reviewed by the Convenor of Early Career Scientific Development Grant and at least one other member of the Science Committee.

 How to Apply

-All applications must be submitted electronically to the ESPE Team.
+Your completed report must be submitted electronically to the ESPE Team.

 *Reference: 12 top tips for writing a grant application.
 (October 2015).
 Insight Blog (Medical Research Council, MRC).
 Retrieved from http://www.insight.mrc.ac.uk/2015/10/05/12-top-tips-for-writing-a-grant-application/